 2. For greater safety; 'design in' pneumatic interlocking

 Here it’s critical that both sets of doors cannot be opened at the same time, which could be potentially hazardous to anyone close by.
-For example, if the vehicle is being unloaded from the right, then the operator must have complete line of sight down the right hand side of the vehicle.
-The operator also needs complete confidence that the left hand side doors won’t inadvertently open, potentially endangering operatives or others nearby.
+For example, if the vehicle is being unloaded from the right, then the operator must have a complete line of sight down the right-hand side of the vehicle.
+The operator also needs complete confidence that the left-hand side doors won’t inadvertently open, potentially endangering operatives or others nearby.